bellan/VVXAnalysis/README.md

 The basic objects and selections are based on the H --> ZZ --> 4l analysis; this set of packages can be seen as an extension of the H --> ZZ --> 4l analysis code.
 As a matter of fact, the user needs to follow the very same recipe as of the H --> ZZ --> 4l analysis, and on top of that, check-out the code in this repository.

 The philosophy is to run the H --> ZZ --> 4l work-flow up to the production of the Z --> ll bosons and deviate from it adding specific objects for the multi boson analyses, e.g., W --> jj object or VVS tag-jets or other vector boson decays.
-The input of the analysis are patuples produced for H --> ZZ --> 4l and the idea is to collaborate with that team to extend the pool of samples to fully match our needs too.

-The Multi Boson work-flow then foreseen the production of ROOT tree files, filled with objects like muons, electrons, jets, vector bosons, described by relatively simple data formats (step: tree production).
+The Multi Boson work-flow produces a ROOT tree file, filled with objects like muons, electrons, jets, vector bosons, described by relatively simple data formats (step: tree production).
-The actual analysis is then performed on TTrees.
+The actual analysis is then performed on the TTrees contained in the ROOR files.
 For this step I implemented a C++ framework that puts the user in the condition of immediately start an analysis, even on a laptop, and provided the samples are stored locally, to work off-line (step: tree analysis).

 The current structured of the repository is:
 - ```VVXAnalysis/DataFormats```  --> Data formats for the object written in the TTree, used in both step previously described.
 - ```VVXAnalysis/Producers```    --> CMSSW code for TTrees production.
 This code is not used in the tree analysis step.
 - ```VVXAnalysis/TreeAnalysis``` --> Framework for the tree analysis.
 It is CMSSW independent.
+- ```VVXAnalysis/Commons```      --> Library that can be used both in TreeAnalysis and in CMSSW.
+- ```VVXAnalysis/MCDataCards```  --> Repository for run cards of specific samples.

 The code is located in this repository: https://github.com/bellan/VVXAnalysis.git